rlqualls/sugarcane/README.md

 > It's best to get beat with something sweet...

+**Sugarcane** is an enhancement of the **cane** code quality tool.
+It makes various minor changes, but most importantly, it closes the gap between the text editor and cane.

-You can find the original project at [square/cane](https://github.com/square/cane)
+You can find the original cane project at [square/cane](https://github.com/square/cane)

 ## Features

   - Go straight from violations to their lines in a text editor
   - Otherwise does what cane does
+  - Editors supported: sublimetext (untested), vim, gedit, nano

 ## Controls